 Edmonton Design Committee

-The selection of members, organizational structure and mandate of the EDC are set out in the Edmonton Design Committee Bylaw 14054.
+The selection of members, organizational structure, and mandate of the EDC are set out in the Edmonton Design Committee Bylaw 14054.
+The EDC uses Principles of Urban Design while reviewing projects in hopes to encourage a high-level of Urban Design.
 The regulations governing zoning and development are outlined in the Zoning Bylaw 12800 and the Subdivision Authority Bylaw.

 Edmonton Design Committee Administration